toddcf/code-snippets/javascript/arrays/loops/filter.md

 Filter is more complex than the other array helpers.
 It lets you pull only array items that meet your desired criteria.

-## Example: Filter by Type of Vegetable
+## Example: Filter by Type of Food

+Let's say you want to find all the fruits in your array of foods:

 ```
 var products = [